nology-tech/augusta-group-two-terraform/README.md

 - Change the IP address in playbooks/inventory.txt

 - Set up dynamic ami's for app and db

-# Things to change once available

-- Add each groupmembers IP addresses in main (application-tier, ingress)
+- Add each groupmembers IP addresses in main

 ## Contributors